Don Dixon (musician): Publications

 In 2009, a book of his song lyrics, Songs 101: the Lyrics of Don Dixon, was published by VanZeno Press.

 Personal life

 While producing for A&M Records, Dixon met singer/artist Marti Jones who was from Uniontown, Ohio.
 Dixon said, "We became friends while working on her first album, Unsophisticated Time.
 Good platonic friends, not just professional friends.
 Later on, after that first record was released, I realized that I wanted to be with her all the time."
 They married in 1988.
-The couple have a daughter, Shane, in 1991.
+The couple have a daughter, born in 1991.
 The family lives in Canton, Ohio.

+In 2001, Dixon suffered a heart attack while running with his wife near their home in Canton.
+As he was uninsured, having purposely let it lapse a few months earlier, Dixon incurred a sizeable medical bill from his hospital visit.
+In July 2001, an R.E.M. tribute show at Cat's Cradle in Carrboro, North Carolina, doubled as a benefit for Dixon, to help defray the medical costs.